June 5, 2019 – FOR IMMEDIATE RELEASE

 Research from criminal justice reform groups indicates cash bail and “pretrial detention” cost poor Georgians their jobs, custody of their children, their health, and their liberty, all without conviction for any crime.
 Because of the high costs imposed on the accused for court and confinement, each day spent in jail increases the likelihood of re-jailing.

 “Athens still has work to do in our criminal justice system, particularly in our prison system,” said Brown after the vote.
 “Ending cash bail on nonviolent and victimless crimes is a great start!
 But it is only a start.
 We look forward to working with the Commission and our law enforcement organizations toward a fairer, freer Georgia.”

-LP-Athens teamed up with Mokah Johnson and the Athens Anti-Discrimination Movement to advance the issue; the LP also credits the Georgia Justice Project and local chapters of the NAACP with keeping the issue of bail reform on Georgians’ minds.
+LP-Athens teamed up with Mokah Johnson and Kelly Happe with the Athens Anti-Discrimination Movement to advance the issue.
+April Brown, LP Athens Chair, stated: “Mokah, Kelly, and the Athens Anti discrimination movement laid the foundation with research and behind the scenes leg work.
+We were more than happy to partner with them to help get this issue some traction.”
+The LP also credits the Georgia Justice Project and local chapters of the NAACP with keeping the issue of bail reform on Georgians’ minds.